Dependent Personality Disorder

 What is DPD?
 (Dependent personality disorder)

-DPD is defined as a pervasive and immoderate want to be looked after that leads to submissive and clinging behavior as well as fears of separation.
+DPD is defined as a pervasive and immoderate want to be looked after that leads to submissive and clinging behaviour as well as fears of separation.
 This pattern begins by using early adulthood.
-The established and submissive behaviors are designed to elicit caregiving and rise up from a self-regards of being unable to do anything without the help of others
+The established and submissive behaviours are designed to elicit caregiving and rise up from a self-regards of being unable to do anything without the help of others

 Symptoms of DPD?

 These people are basically emotionally depending on other people and spend incredible effort seeking to please others.
 Human beings with this disorder have a tendency to display needy, passive, and clinging conduct, and feature a worry of separation.

 - Easily hurt by criticism or disapproval

 - Unable to meet ordinary demands of life